top of page

 Victims are trafficked into secure compounds within Myanmar along the Thailand-Myanmar border with no way to escape.
 They are watched by armed security and their movements monitored 24/7 by CCTV.

-Physically tortured, Sexually Assaulted & brutalised.
+Physically tortured, Sexually Assaulted & brutalized.

 Victims are punished if they refuse to work, until they comply.
 They are sexually assaulted and brutalised to keep them compliant and their torture used as a warning to others.
 All have scars, some visible and some hidden, that they will carry with them forever.

-Forced to work 20 hour days, 6-7 days a week.
+Forced to work 20hr days, 7 days p/wk.

 Victims are forced to work 16-20 hours per day and often 6-7 days each week.
 They are locked into offices with rows and rows of computers forced to participate in illegal activities, including cyber scamming.